edemirkan/tftc-joystick-resources/XBox_One/Comprehensive_Config_with_Joytokey/README.md

 ![Full Controller map](../../_images/XBox_One_Comprehensive_Joytokey_Config.jpg)

 ## Layout
-The key to this layout is the command groupings.
+The key to this layout are the command groupings.
 Commands are categorized into small logical groups.
-If you can remember the groups, and what their root buttons are, you'll be able to intuitively find your way around the controller.
+If you can remember the groups, and what their root buttons are, you'll be able to intuitively find your way around.

 The groups are:
 - A - Target-Nearest